Kostas Nestoridis: Managerial career

-The following summer, a series of reshuffles at the management of AEK took place, as the major shareholder Zafiropoulos assigned the management of the club to Lefteris Panagidis and Dimitris Roussakis, with the former being in charge.
-The Cypriot businessman who was a connoisseur and a fan of English football hired the British John Barnwell as the team's manager.
+The following summer, a series of reshuffles at the management of AEK took place, Zafiropoulos assigned the management of the club to Lefteris Panagidis.
+The Cypriot businessman who was a connoisseur and a fan of English football hired the British John Barnwell as manager.
 Barnwell stayed on the yellow-black bench for just 12 matches and the recently fired Senekowitsch was called as his replacement.
-The second spell of "Seki" lasted for only eight games, managing three defeats, three draws and just two wins.
-Thus, after two consecutive home draws, the contract of the Austrian manager was terminated and Nestoridis was called to take action in the technical leadership of the club.
-He remained on the team's bench until the summer of 1984 and achieving five wins, one draw and four defeats, where AEK finished at the 7th place, recording one of their worst appearances in the league.
+The second spell of "Seki" lasted for only eight games, scoring just two wins.
+After two consecutive home draws, the contract of the Austrian manager was also terminated and on February 1984 Nestoridis was called to take action in the technical leadership of the club.
+He remained on the team's bench until the summer and achieving five wins, one draw and four defeats, where AEK finished at the 7th place, recording one of their worst performances in the league.

 After football

 In June 2017 Nestoridis opened his football academies, under the name Nestoras FC.
 His wax figure is in the new Agia Sophia Stadium museum with other wax effigies of people who have connected their name with AEK from various positions.
 His name also is honoured on one of the four pillars of the Stadium, alongside other important figures of the club's history such as Stelios Serafidis, Mimis Papaioannou and Thomas Mavros.